Skip to content

 will cause that the service will be initialised twice:

-2. At the <service>_client.py when we are patching it since the mock.patch needs to go to that object an initialise it, hence the <SERVICE>(set_mocked_aws_provider([<region>])) will be called again.
+2. At the point of patching, in <service>_client.py, and since mock.patch needs to access said object and initialise it, <SERVICE>(set_mocked_aws_provider([<region>])) will be called again.

-In the next section you will see an improved version to mock objects.
+In the next section we will explore an improved approach to mock objects.

 Mocking the service and the service_client